• Skip to primary navigation

 • Flour.
 I use unbleached all purpose flour

 • Vegetable Shortening.
 I use Crisco.
-I have not tried using butter.

-• Oil for frying.
+• Oil for Frying.
 I use corn, vegetable or canola oil.

 Beignets